Pain control in dogs and cats

 Each NSAID has its own mechanism of action.
 It’s frustrating but if one NSAID does not reduce your dog or cat’s osteoarthritic pain, the best course is through trial and error to try another.
 We usually like an internal of three to five days between finishing one NSAID and starting another.
 If we are stopping an NSAID because your pet has experienced an unwanted side effect we stop until we are satisfied that any pathological changes have resolved.
 We provide an alternative method of pain control during this internal.

 Kidney disease is much more common in cats than in dogs.
 Osteoarthritis, on the other hand, is equally common in both species.
 This means that very accurate dosing is vital as is routine monitoring of kidney function.

-Because it is in liquid form we prefer meloxicam (Metacam) as it is easiest both to dose accurately and to give to cats.
+Other drugs may be used to control pain.
 We use tramadol when pain affects your dog’s mood or behaviour.
 Lameness may not diminish but your dog seems happier even though it still limps.
 The most common side effect from tramadol is mild sedation.

 We use gabapentin if we suspect neurological pain.
 Because it is metabolized by the liver and eliminated by the kidneys we usually run a routine blood sample before starting a course.
 As with tramadol, the most common side effect is mild sedation.
 NSAIDs, tramadol and gabapentin appear safe to use alongside each other.